Chords + Lyrics | Take It Easy

 We oughta take it easy.

-Let’s take a look at all of Take It Easy’s chords, starting with the intro which somewhat disappointingly never returns.
+Let’s dive into the chords of Take It Easy, starting with the intro, which, somewhat disappointingly, never returns.
 Here are the chords:

-Compare this with Jackson Browne‘s other hit, Doctor My Eyes, and you’ll see how it’s a similar idea.
-Chord I – IV/I – V/I, we’re maintaining that root note!
+If you compare this with Jackson Browne’s other hit, Doctor My Eyes, you’ll notice a similar structure: I – IV – V, but with an emphasis on maintaining the root note.

-Once the verse kicks in it’s very simple, using only chords I, V, and IV, like this:
+Once the verse kicks in, it’s seemingly very simple, using only chords I, V, and IV, like this:

-The chorus starts on chord VI and is, just like the verse, completely diatonic.
-Only the last line is varied:
+The chorus starts on chord VI and, just like the verse, is completely diatonic:

 | C | G | C | G |

-The solo is verse 2 and half a chorus.
-The outro goes between chords IV – I, extending that G chord to a G7.
+The solo is a verse and half a chorus, and the outro moves between chords IV – I, extending that G chord to a G7.

-When you play along with the original recording you’ll feel a bit uneasy, this is because the Eagles have tuned down 4 Hz.
-Use my online guitar tuner, set it to 436 Hz and you’ll be on their frequency, literally!
+When you play along with the original recording, you might feel a bit uneasy—this is because the Eagles have tuned down.
+Use my online guitar tuner, set to 432 Hz, the magical frequency of the universe!